Fresh wasabi rootstalk. Featured image by Hiro. Updated: 10/31/22.

 Looking for wasabi for your next sushi/sashimi or steak (yes, it’s great with steak) dinner?
 I have every major Japanese and international brand for you to compare real rootstalk wasabi, wasabi pastes, and powders by price and ingredients from around the world.This is the mother of all wasabi lists and the green wasabi icons denotes highlights/summaries.

 My Guess as to What You Need to Know About Wasabi

 However you choose to use it, it will not be long till Google replaces me by aggregating, sorting, and providing you the data in ways that will not involve a desktop or a phone.
 Soon, you will have what you are looking for at the optimal turnaround times, to the best wasabi for your application, and it will all be seamlessly integrated into your life because Google will know what you need.

 Google will know from your hospital visits (Google Maps), the searches you make, that website subscription you have, and those anonymously labeled packages you receive, to the types of sushi joints you eat at.
-Unfortunately for you, that is the very near future, so till then, you got me, and I am going dump to everything you need to know on you.
+Unfortunately for you, that is the very near future, so till then, you got me, and I am going to dump everything I think you need to know.

 What is Wasabi

 Wasabi Japonica (Brassicaceae): the part grated into wasabi is a “stem” (rootstalk), or more specifically or rhizome.